The Resonant Drag Instability (RDI): Acoustic Modes: Astrophysical Applications

 \item{\bf Proto-planetary Disks:} As discussed in \S~\ref{sec:previous.work}, instabilities of the coupled dust-gas system in proto-planetary disks are particularly interesting, given their implications for planet formation and observable disk properties.
 In proto-planetary disks we expect drift velocities to be highly subsonic.
 For a disk with parameters following \citet{chiang:2010.planetesimal.formation.review} at radius $ r\sim r_{10}\,10\,{\rm au}$ and surface density $\Sigma \sim \Sigma_{\rm MMSN}\,1000\,{\rm g\,cm^{-3}}\,(r/{\rm au})^{-1.5}$, pebbles with size $R_{d}\sim R_{d,{\rm cm}}\,{\rm cm}$ will have $\driftvelmag\sim 0.005\,r_{10}^{25/14}\,R_{d,{\rm cm}}\,\Sigma_{\rm MMSN}^{-1}$ \citep{nakagawa:1986.grain.drift.solution}.
 Since $\driftvelmag \ll 1$ we expect the growth rate of the instabilities here to have a maximum value $\Im(\omega)\sim \driftvelmag^{2}\,\mu\,t_{s}^{-1}$.
 For plausible disk parameters this rate is much slower than the radial drift rate $\sim v_{\rm drift}/r$ for the grains to drift through the disk.

 Given this relatively low growth rate, we do not expect this particular sound-wave resonance (the acoustic RDI) to be dominant.
 However, we {\em do} expect other examples from the broad class of RDI resonances to be interesting.
 For example, as noted in \paperone\ and above, the well-studied disk ``streaming instability'' is an RDI associated with the disk epicyclic frequency.
 Other wave families such as \BV\ oscillations, slow magnetosonic, and Hall magnetosonic-cyclotron waves are also present with slow phase velocities, which can give rise to much larger growth rates (as compared to the acoustic RDI studied here) when $\driftvelmag\ll 1$.
-These will be studied in future work (Squire \&\ Hopkins, in prep.).
+These are explored in \citet{squire:rdi.ppd}.

 \end{enumerate}